doug-moen/openscad2/future/Geome.md

 ## Conway Transformations
 All of [Conway's operations](https://en.wikipedia.org/wiki/Conway_polyhedron_notation) on convex regular polyhedra are included.
-The domain of these operators may have to be restricted to convext regular polyhedra.
+The domain of these operators may have to be restricted to convex regular polyhedra.
 We'll see.

 ## Other Shape Transformations
 * `wireframe(shape)` // convert any polyhedron to a wireframe